gajeshbhat/threat-analyzer/Readme.md

 This project builds a minimal threat analyzer using the VirusTotal's Public API.
 It checks the list of hashes (Uploaded in a form of text file) against the virustotal.com database using their Public API.

+**Deployed App** : App is Live at https://stormy-gorge-95051.herokuapp.com/

+**NOTE** : I have deployed the app on Heroku free tier.
+Due to this, app can sometimes be slow or throw a 503.
+This is not because of my code but by using the free tier.
+PLEASE Keep refreshing if its slow or not responsive with the latest updates.
+You will get the results eventually.

 ### Here are some features of the Project.

 1. Built with Python MicroFramework Flask.
 A user can upload a text file for analysis.